PhD, Ecology Evolution and Behavior, University of Minnesota, 2010

-• Theoretical, spatial, & empirical ecology of plants, particularly tropical trees
+Theoretical, spatial, and empirical ecology of plants, particularly tropical trees

-Mitigating the impacts of global change on ecosystems requires a mechanistic understanding of the processes underlying patterns of biodiversity.
-The Beckman Lab investigates interactions between plants and their environment occurring over multiple scales and examines the role of these interactions in limiting plant populations and maintaining biodiversity.
-Many of these interactions are disrupted by global change, and we examine the consequences of these disruptions for plant communities and ecosystem functions.
-We use a combination of theoretical, empirical, and quantitative approaches to address her research questions.
+Dr. Beckman's research investigates interactions between plants and their environment occurring over multiple scales and examines the role of these interactions in limiting plant populations and maintaining biodiversity.
+Many of these interactions are disrupted by global change, and she examines the consequences of these disruptions for plant communities and ecosystem functions.
+She uses a combination of empirical and quantitative approaches to address her research questions.
 Her lab's aim is to conduct transdisciplinary and actionable research that contributes to solutions of socio-environmental problems.